 Integrated management planning activities are occurring across the entire state (Figure 7).
-Both required and voluntary plans in place.
-Several additional voluntary plans are in development.
+Both required and voluntary plans are in place.
+Two additional voluntary plans are in development.
 Each of the existing plans, required or voluntary, is reviewed regularly by the Department and an NRD to determine if any changes are necessary.
-A complete summary of the planning activities occurring within each basin can be found in the Department's Annual Report and Plan of Work for the Nebraska State Water Planning and Review Process submitted to the Nebraska Legislature in September 2021 (https://dnr.nebraska.gov/publications).
+A complete summary of the planning activities occurring within each basin can be found in the Department's Annual Report and Plan of Work for the Nebraska State Water Planning and Review Process submitted to the Nebraska Legislature in Summer 2022 (https://dnr.nebraska.gov/publications).

 Figure 7.
-Statewide integrated management planning.
+Statewide integrated management planning status.